shweta189/book_recommender_system_using_llm/README.md

 - 🏷 **Zero-Shot Classification** – Helps refine recommendations by identifying relevant book categories.
 - 😊 **Sentiment Analysis** – Analyzes user input to better understand context and improve suggestions.
 - ⚡ **Fast Retrieval** – Efficiently fetches relevant books using embeddings and ChromaDB.

-Let me know if you'd like any tweaks! 🚀